mattmcspirit/azurestack/README.md

 Important Considerations
 ------------
+Firstly, **you must have already deployed the ASDK**.
 The current version of the ConfigASDK.ps1 script **relies** on your ASDK host having an internet connection.
 During the execution, the script will download a number of files from the internet, including the Azure Stack Tools, Ubuntu Server 16.04 VHD, Windows Updates for the Windows Server image creation process, and more.
 Future versions of the ConfigASDK.ps1 script may include complete offline support.

 Instructions
 ------------
 #### Install PowerShell for Azure Stack ####

+* Deploy your ASDK
-* Login as azurestack\azurestackadmin on your ASDK host.
+* Once complete, login as azurestack\azurestackadmin on your ASDK host.
 * Open an elevated PowerShell window and run the following script to install PowerShell for Azure Stack:

 ```PowerShell